Dr Ellen Poliakoff

 I am interested in the overlap between cognition and motor processes, and the brain mechanisms underlying them; in particular, the relationship between eye movements and attention and cognitive changes in Parkinson’s disease.
 I am also interested in tactile and cross-modal attention.
 I am co-director of the BEAM (Body Eyes and Movement) lab with Dr Emma Gowen http://beamlab.lab.ls.manchester.ac.uk/

-Parkinson’s disease and cognition: My previous research suggests that patients with Parkinson’s disease find stimuli in their environment more attention grabbing than do healthy subjects of the same age.
-More recently, I have investigated how patients are affected by seeing action-relevant graspable objects and the sight of other people moving, in collaboration with Professor Steven Tipper and is supported by the Parkinson’s Disease Society.
-I am currently involved in a project about how Parkinson’s Disease affects everyday cognition, such as memory and attention lapses and a project investigating the potential benefits of gym training on Parkinson's Disease, supported by the Parkinson's Disease Society and in collaboration with Bolton Arena.
+Parkinson’s disease, action and cognition: My PhD work suggested that patients with Parkinson’s disease find stimuli in their environment more attention grabbing than do healthy subjects of the same age.
+I have also investigated how patients are affected by seeing action-relevant graspable objects and the sight of other people moving.
+Currently, we are investigating how Parkinson’s affects communication (PhD student funded by Parkinson’s UK) and imitation in Parkinson’s (project funded by the ESRC).

-- PSYC10302 Perception
+- PSYC11312 Sensation and Perception

-- PSYC60302 Advanced Statistics Course (MRes)
+- PSYC60301 Using Advanced Statistics Course (MRes)

 I completed my BSc in Psychology and Neuroscience at the University of Manchester in June 1998.
 I carried out my PhD (‘Tactile Spatial Attention and Parkinson’s Disease’) at the University of Manchester , which I completed in 2002.
 I then worked for 18 months as a Postdoctoral Research Associate with Professor Graham Barnes at UMIST, before taking up a lectureship at the School of Psychological Sciences in September 2003.
 I became a senior lecturer in 2010.

-- Lloyd D, Mason L, Brown RJ, Poliakoff E. (2008).Development of a paradigm for measuring somatic disturbance in clinical populations with medically unexplained symptoms.
-Journal of Psychosomatic Research, 64(1), eScholarID:1d18407 | DOI:10.1016/j.jpsychores.2007.06.004.
+Lloyd, D. M., Mason, L., Brown, R. J., & Poliakoff, E. (2008).Development of a paradigm for measuring somatic disturbance in clinical populations with medically unexplained symptoms.
+Journal of Psychosomatic Research, 64(1), 21-24.
+DOI:10.1016/j.jpsychores.2007.06.004.
 Publication link: c6e4e6ff-ab3e-49e0-a153-2ace0ecb2efe